Summer 2026 — Policies

 Regrading policy

-If you are dissatisfied with a grade on a homework assignment, a POTD, or a quiz, please submit a regrade request to Gradescope.
-To ensure the grading is completed in a timely manner and you can benefit from the feedback, you must submit the regrade request within one week of the graded work being returned to you.
+If you are dissatisfied with a grade on a learning portfolio module or a POTD, please submit a regrade request to Gradescope.
+To ensure the grading is completed in a timely manner and you can benefit from the feedback, you must submit the regrade request within three days for a Summer session (within one week for normal Fall and Spring semesters) of the graded work being returned to you.

-For the final exam, a regrade request period may vary depending on the exam date and the deadline to submit final grades to SIS (please refer to the University exam period).
-The deadline for the final exam regrade request is typically 24 hours after the grade has been made available.
-We will formally announce the request period and how to submit the request when the final exam grade becomes available.
+For the final learning portfolio module, a regrade request period may vary depending on the University's grade submission deadline.
+Given the Summer session, the deadline for the regrade request may range from a few hours to 24 hours after the grade has been made available.
+We will formally announce the request period and how to submit the request when the grade becomes available.

 All regrade requests are subject to the following policies: